SOCIAL JUSTICE & TRANSFORMATION COMMISSION

 The Social Justice & Transformation Commission works to bring opportunities for awareness and education in social justice issues to the St. John’s community to foster advocacy and service toward transformative change.
 We meet the third Wednesday of each month at 7:00 p.m., currently via Zoom (except when we have an event).
 We welcome new members!
 To join the commission, offer an idea, or inquire about a social justice initiative, email SocialJustice@stjohnsec.org.
 Please note in the subject line the information in which you are interested (e.g., book discussion, volunteering)

 The Rt.
-Rev. Eugene Taylor Sutton, Episcopal Bishop of Maryland, was the special guest speaker on the final evening of our Lenten Series, "Social Justice: Racial Reconciliation...Time for Healing."
+Rev. Eugene Taylor Sutton, Episcopal Bishop of Maryland, was the special guest speaker at our 2021 Lenten Series, "Social Justice: Racial Reconciliation...Time for Healing."
 Bishop Sutton spoke about reconciliation and reparations, what that entails, and what it means for the Episcopal Church.

 Service Over Self: Howard County Reentry Program Backpack Project

 It is our hope that items supplied in the Reentry Backpacks for the Howard County Dept. of Correction, might bridge some of the gap for basic needs until men and women released from incarceration are able to find some security in their housing, food, and clothing.
-More information.
+There is always a great need for these backpacks.
+More information and items needed.

 Social Justice Book Studies